 Science, technology, engineering and mathematics (STEM) majors tend to have higher major attrition than non-STEM students.
 This study explored the type of mentorship community college STEM students' desire versus what they need to be successful (i.e., transfer to a 4-year university and graduate with a STEM major).
 A latent profile analysis (LPA) was conducted utilizing results from 343 students at two community colleges who took the STEM Engagement and Transfer Success (SETS) survey.
 The LPA results revealed that students reside in one of four classes of mentorship: High Mentor Characteristics and High Mentorship Products, Medium Mentor Characteristics and High Mentorship Products, Low Mentor Characteristics and High Mentorship Products.
-It was discovered that STEM majors were 12.69 times more likely to reside in the Low Mentor Characteristics and High Mentorship Products sufficient to reside in the Low Mentor Characteristics and High Mentorship Products are class with the lowest cumulative GPA.
+It was discovered that STEM majors were 12.69 times more likely to reside in the Low Mentor Characteristics and High Mentorship Products class, which was also the class with the lowest cumulative GPA.
 This study suggests that STEM students could benefit from more robust mentorship and these results could inform how faculty and institutions provide mentorship to community college STEM majors in the future.

-18. Iterative Target Rotation with a Suboptimal Number of Factors
+18. Iterative Target Rotation with a Suboptimal Number of Factors Nicole Zelinsky

-Nicole Zelinsky